 Do Your Part To Make Ontario Roads Safer

-Distracted driving is a growing problem on Ontario roads.
 Bill 31 is the government’s effort to respond to the increasing threat to road safety.
-Stiffer fines and penalties are just the beginning to addressing this challenge.
+Stiffer fines and penalties are just the beginning of addressing this challenge.
 Ultimately, drivers (and cyclists) will have to change their habits for the changes to be truly effective.
 We can all do our part to make roads safer and keep Ontario car insurance costs low.